Defender Security Cameras: 2026 Review and Pricing

 Defender Downsides

 Defender cameras have a lot going for them.
-With IP ratings of 66 and 67, they’re rugged and durable.
+With IP ratings of 65, they’re rugged and durable.
 They don’t require a monthly subscription, and they all make use of local storage, so there’s no need to pay for cloud storage.

 Of course, there are differences between them.
-The Sentinel’s 4K image resolution, for example, is levels above the Phoenix’s 480p resolution.
-On the other hand, the Sentinel doesn’t include two-way audio.
+The Sentinel’s 4K image resolution, for example, is levels above the Frontier PTZ’s 720p resolution if there’s a poor cellular connection.
+On the other hand, the Sentinel system requires power cables and an internet connection.

 No Monitoring